 School district budgets can be very complex.
 A budget is not just a document full of numbers prepared by the business office.
 It is a working tool central to the successful operation of a school district.
 At Queen Creek Unified School District, the budgeting process starts months before the budget year begins.
 Budgeting allows the district to plan a district's mission, improve operations, and achieve the district's educational objectives.
 Arizona school districts receive funding based on a formula defined by state statute that is designed to help ensure all children in the state receive an equitable educational experience.
 The formula applies a rate to the number of enrolled students and then adds amounts for transportation, district additional assistance (capital) and Classroom Site Fund.
-The portion of the budget that accounts for most of the day-to-day spending is referred to as the Maintenance and Operations (M&O) Fund.
+The portion of the budget that accounts for most of the dayto-day spending is referred to as the Maintenance and Operations (M&O) Fund.
 Comparable to most school districts, nearly 85% of this fund is spent on salaries and benefits.
-In November of 2019, the voters in Queen budget override to fund increased academic programs that prepare students for postsecondary education and workforce success, Creek Unified School District approved a 15% budget override to fund increased academic programs that prepare students for post-secondary education and workforce success, increased art and music classes throughout the District, increased school security to maintain a safe and secure learning environment, reduced class sizes at the K-8 level, increased salaries to retain and attract exceptional teachers and staff, and to expand and enhance athletic, ROTC, and gifted programs.
+In November of 2019, the voters in Queen Creek Unified School District approved a 15% budget override to fund increased academic programs that prepare students for postsecondary education and workforce success, increased art and music classes throughout the District, increased school security to maintain a safe and secure learning environment, reduced class sizes at the K-8 level, increased salaries to retain and attract exceptional teachers and staff, and to expand and enhance athletic, ROTC, and gifted programs.
 Typical budgeted expenditures include: salaries, employee benefits, supplies, utilities, maintenance and repair, and miscellaneous expenditures not of a capital nature.
+"The district proficiency rate outperformed 74% of Arizona district and charter schools with reportable data on math proficiency, and; 64% of Arizona district and charter schools with reportable data on ELA proficiency."
+FINANCIAL REPORT CARD

-FINANCIAL REPORT CARD In the first quarter of 2021, Moody's upgraded the District's GO bond ratings to Aa1 from Aa2 which means better interest rates that amount to more savings for taxpayers.
-Only 4% of school districts throughout the nation received an upgrade from Moody's in their last credit rating revision.
-For the past several years, Queen Creek Unified School District received a Certificate of Excellence in Financial Reporting from the Arizona Association of School Business Officials (ASBO).
+In the first quarter of 2021, Moody's upgraded the District's GO bond ratings to Aa1 from Aa2 which means better interest rates that amount to more savings for taxpayers.
+Only 4% of school districts throughout the nation received an upgrade from Moody's in their last credit For the past several years, Queen Creek Unified School District received a Certificate of Excellence in Financial Reporting from the Arizona Association of School Business